-You can drive traffic and build your online following through a variety of ways.
+You can drive traffic and build your online following in a variety of ways.
 Choosing what's right for you depends on your budget and your goals.
-Here are examples of both paid and free ways to promote your website:
+Here are some examples of both paid and free-of-cost ways to promote your website:

-One way to build an organic following is to develop a strong social media presence.
+Social media One way to build an organic following is to create a strong social media presence.
 Consider platforms like Instagram, Facebook and Twitter for promoting photos, content and updates related to your brand and website.
-Pinterest is particularly popular among women, while platforms like Snapchat might help you to reach a younger audience.
+Pinterest is particularly popular among women, while platforms like Snapchat might help you reach a younger audience.

-Social media is a free and effective way to connect with your audience.
+Social media is a free-of-cost and effective way to connect with your audience.

 Remember: The goal on social media is to make a real connection with your audience and build a community.
 Be authentic, create and post useful content, and use relevant hashtags.
 You might also consider strategies like influencer marketing and collaborations.
-New to all this?
-Check out this beginner’s guide to social media from Moze.
+New to all of this?
+Take a look at this beginner's guide to social media from Moz.

-SEOSearch-engine optimisation (SEO) refers to everything you can do to make your website more visible on search engines like Google.
+SEO Search engine optimisation (SEO) refers to everything that you can do to make your website more visible on search engines like Google.
 The majority of web traffic comes from people clicking on the first few unpaid search results that come up in a search, so taking the time to improve your SEO is definitely worthwhile.